 In the new year, use up some calories, wrap up, and join Anna Iwaschkin, tree walks designer, on a healthy circular walk.
 Can you identify tree species in Winter?
 Anna will guide us through Reading's Grade 2 listed park with its wonderful range of trees and mind-blowing views to show you how you can identify trees by all kinds of botanical and visual clues.
 The walk will last a bit over and hour (you could always stay for tea afterwards at The Mansion House).
 Wear stout shoes.
 No need to book: it's free, just turn up.
 Meet for 2.00.pm. start at the corner of Liebenrood Road and Tilehurst Road.
 Parking might be tight as there are sporting events on Sundays.
 Consider taking the bus: the 33 leaves the town centre from St Mary's and stops right by the start point.
 If weather conditions should mean postponing we will post a notice here and on our "Reading Tree Wardens" Facebook page.
 LATEST: this walk is ON for 21st January although it will be raining.
 Do wrap up warm and waterproof.
 The walk is mainly on laid paths, just one grassy section, and even this coould be approached by a laid path.
 If conditions require, we will keep the walk to one hour in length.
 Hope to welcome you there!

 Put this date in your diary and come and see us at our stand at this lovely plant sale event!
 This is our major fund-raising event to help finance all our activities which are offered free to the people of Reading.
 If you could help by dropping off a tray of plants or packets of Summer bulbs to one of our drop-off points around town in the days before (these will be announced nearer the time) we would be very grateful.
+Alternatively, if you haven't time to prepare plants, we would be very grateful for a small donation.

 You might have caught some events at the Reading-on-Thames Festival in September 2017, which was by way of a preview for even bigger things to come over the next few years in Reading.
 Reading Tree Wardens are already in discussions to organise a very special riverside event for Reading-on-Thames Festival 2018.
 Watch this space to keep up to date with us or check our updates on our Facebook page (Reading Tree Wardens)